jonnor/datascience-master/dcase2018/README.md

 * Add tests/benchmark for Goertzel, see if possible to optimize
 * Run C code feature extractor on audio frames
 * Setup Nordic NRF52 dev environment
-* Try to run ARM MFCC feature calculation on M4F
+* Try to run ARM Mel feature calculation on M4F
-* Try to run Random Forest classifier on M4F with (precalculated) MFCC features
+* Try to run Random Forest classifier on M4F with (precalculated) Mel features
 * Try to run Goertzel melspectrogram on M4F

 Improve model perf

+* Setup 3-way cross-validation
 * Make tools for getting misclassified results, visualize/playback
+* Do exploratory analysis of features across a large range of files
 * Try GBM/xgboost instead of RandomForestClassifier
 * Try OSKmeans feature learning.
 * Try to use per-channel energy normalization (PCEN) after mean subtraction